-Naoko Mabon together with Oban-based textile artist Deborah Gray have been invited by The Rockfield Centre in Oban to collaboratively deliver their Eco Creative Cluster project, funded by CHARTS, as part of Place Makers: Micro-cluster Networks programme.
+Naoko Mabon together with Oban-based textile artist Deborah Gray have been invited by The Rockfield Centre to collaboratively develop and lead the Eco Creative Cluster project.

 Eco Creative Cluster is a project focusing on nature-based materials and dyeing techniques.
 It is a project of The Rockfield Centre led by Oban-based textile artist Deborah Gray and curator Naoko Mabon.
 Part of CHArts Place Makers: Micro-cluster Networks programme, in partnership with the Innovation School at Glasgow School Arts, funded by Creative Scotland.